INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 ##### Italian Air pollution data

 The data related to air pollutants have been extracted from the annual reports published by ISPRA, the reference authority for monitoring and assessing air quality in Italy.
-More in detail, [here](https://annuario.isprambiente.it/sites/default/files/sys_ind_files/indicatori_ada/448/TABELLA%201_PM10_2019_rev.xlsx) is the endpoint to extract data concerning PM10 pollutant.
+More in detail, [here](https://annuario.isprambiente.it/sites/default/files/sys_ind_files/indicatori_ada/448/TABELLA%201_PM10_2019_rev.xlsx) is available the endpoint to extract data concerning PM10 pollutant.

 The subset of fields extracted from the original data source are described below.